ksasso1028/EasyOCR-cpp/README.md

 - [ ] .txt/.pdf output
 - [ ] exact bounding box merge alg from EasyOCR, opted for custom one which is less complex
 - [ ] support for other languages, atm only english is supported.
-- [ ] not sure how well linux is supported, any feedback is appreciated

 ### If you would like to support feel free to make a PR, or a issue if you are having trouble.